 When talking about Cloud, some IT operations think private Cloud is suitable for their needs, while others may think public Cloud is more preferable.
 Actually, both private Cloud and public Cloud infrastructures are flexible, scalable and relatively low in cost.
-If you are trying to figure out which type of Cloud is right for you, this article may be a good place to start.
+Public cloud vs private cloud vs hybrid cloud: If you are trying to figure out which type of Cloud is right for you, this article may be a good place to start.

 A public Cloud infrastructure is multi-tenanted and shared.
 To any given user, it appears to be unlimited as they can expand their resources on demand for unexpected workloads and shrink back when demand decreases.
 In reality, those resources are oversubscribed so that the service provider can make a reasonable profit.
 This is conceptually similar to oversubscribing a virtualized server.
 It is statistically unlikely that all of the tenants or users will require infrastructure resources at the exact same time.
 It does happen, but rarely.

 Public Clouds are ideal for small and medium sized business or business that has fluctuating demands.
 The primary benefit of the public Cloud is the speed with which you can deploy IT resources and the ability to pay only of the server resources you use.
 By spreading infrastructure costs across a number of users, each can take advantage of a low-cost, pay-as-you-go approach to IT provisioning.
 In addition, with the sheer size of public Clouds, you can scale compute power up and down as business demands, within a matter of minutes.